Castersorium/0vbbElectronics/README.md

 ### electronicsData

+#### `readXLSdraw.sh`

+A simple bash script that
+- Checks whether your environment has uproot
+- Runs the `extractXLS.py`
+    - This check and python script can be ignored if you add "-nex"
+- Compiles and run `saveVAGraph.cpp`

 #### `extractXLS.py`

 Save the configuration file `*.xls` from Matlab GUI.
 Using the python uproot package to save it into ROOT tree.
 Check `ColumnInfo.root` in output.